 Dalat may be young when compared to other cities like Nha Trang and Ho Chi Minh City, but it still emerged as one of the top holiday destinations in Vietnam.
 The city was established in the 1980s as a holiday resort, and this certainly played a role in attracting travelers over the years.
 Dalat is particularly famous for its interesting waterfalls and lakes, well-preserved French chalets and villas.
 It is next to impossible to come across travelers who visited Dalat and missed out on exploring the Crazy House, also known as the Hang Nga Guest House and Art Gallery.
 This bizarre attraction was designed by Dang Viet Nga and is home to a number of rooms that have been designed in a unique theme.
 You can also find a number of ladders, tunnels and concrete bears and kangaroos in the complex.
 Finally, don’t miss out on Bao Dai’s Summer Palace, the most visited imperial building in Vietnam.
 The palace still hosts much of its original furniture and offers great insights into the life of Emperor Bao Dai.

 Paradise Cave is a fascinating cave system that is located deep within a national park and is entirely surrounded by karst peaks and forests.
 Although visitors only get to see the first kilometer of this 31 km maze, a trip to Paradise Cave is entirely worth it.
 The sheer scale of the complex is known to be mind-numbing and climbing down those wooden staircases to check out monstrous formations of stalactites and stalagmites is one of the most fascinating experiences that Vietnam has to offer.

 We really hope the above insights gave you a good idea of some of the top 11 best things to do in Vietnam.
-As always we welcome any comments you may have, especially if you think there are other attractions and things to do which ought to have been in the above list.
+From cruises along the majestic limestone islands and islets to the historic landmarks, a Vietnam tour will open your senses to an exciting adventure.